-- Observe and collect data: Collect data from set samples of chickens from each processing line using the applicable measures of leg condition, footpad condition, and/ or breast skin condition. - Compare with other KWIs: Cross-reference the defects reported with on-farm data such as $\parallel$ greater insight into cause investigation and areas - Conduct analyses and take corrective action: Track over time to analyze trends and assess possible reasons for any increases or changes.
+- Observe and collect data: Collect data from set samples of turkeys from each processing line using the applicable measures of leg condition, footpad condition, and/or breast - Compare with other KWIs: Cross-reference the defects reported with for greater insight into cause investigation and areas for improvement. - Conduct analyses and take corrective action: Track over time to analyze trends and assess possible reasons for any increases or changes.
 If concerns are noted with the incidence and/or severity of defects reported from the sample of birds evaluated, a poultry specialist and/or poultry veterinarian should be consulted at the farm of origin to determine if husbandry interventions and/or a veterinary health plan is needed. - Consult with the internal supply chain: Communicate findings within the internal supply chain to inform the farm of necessary husbandry changes to reduce the number of defects reported